• Skip to primary navigation

 Patience Is Key

-The key to Filipino adobo eggs is the marinade, and getting the most out of that marinade requires patience.
+The key to my Filipino adobo eggs is the marinade, and getting the most out of that marinade requires patience.
 Lots of it.

 Unlike meat, which soaks up a marinade relatively quickly, eggs take their time.
 The longer they sit in the mixture, the deeper the flavor will develop.
 A few hours will be sufficient to give you a nice hint of adobo, but if it’s really bold flavor you’re after, let them sit overnight.
 This transforms the eggs into super savory morsels of umami goodness.
 So, take it from me: A little willpower goes a long way.